BarryCarlyon/twitch_extension_tools/.github/ISSUE_TEMPLATE/bug_win_report.md

 ---
-name: Bug Report
+name: Windows Bug Report
-about: Report a platform independant bug that has occured
+about: Report a Windows bug that has occured
 title: ''
-labels: 'bug'
+labels: 'bug WIN'
 assignees: ''

 ---

+**Windows Version**

+10 or 11?

 **Brief description**